-Unfortunately, the Obama Administration is proposing to spend money on school buildings as an improvement to the nation’s infrastructure whereas a Tutors for All program would employ tens of thousands of people who are now out of work, including teachers who have been laid off by so many school districts.
-Another problem with the existing school structure is they operate a on a top-down, hierarchical model that prescribes a one-size-fits-all education where students all learn the same thing in the same way on a schedule that many find out of pace with their individual biology.
+A Tutors for All program would employ tens of thousands of people who are now out of work, including teachers who have been laid off by so many school districts.
+Another problem with the existing school structure is they operate on a top-down, hierarchical model that prescribes a one-size-fits-all education where students all learn the same thing in the same way on a schedule that many find out of pace with their individual biology.
 A combination of computer-based learning and tutoring will enable students who learn differently to do so and at their own pace.
 Berlitz, Vocabu, and Popling are producing computer-based innovative modular instruction.

 New approaches can save money, too.
 A Jefferson County, MO, school district that was spending spends about $330 a year per student on textbooks is buying tablet computers, leaving it over half this amount to buy or rent digital textbooks.

 Tutors for All can serve as a benefit not unlike the GI Bill that enabled millions of vets to go to college after WWII.
 A publicly-funded voucher system would allow parents to choose from among pools of capable local tutors.
 Such a direct investment in the future will also provide meaningful work for millions, particularly older skilled Americans who would like to continue